In this article:

 If you want to increase the response rate of your candidates, you have to shelf your templates.
 Taking the time to research potential candidates before contacting them to personalize your emails can make a difference.

-As a recruiter, recall that your goal is to provide the best candidate experience possible to build your brand reputation.
+As a recruiter, recall that your goal is to provide the best candidate experience possible to brand yourself online.
 That means every interaction with you should be aimed to be better than what they will possibly experience with other staffing firms.
 Setting yourself apart in recruitment can work to your advantage, and a personalized human touch can effectively improve the response rate.

 Here are some ways to do it: